-- (ii) that the objection or appeal be stayed pending the determination of the test case: - (iii) if in dispute, what are the issues that will be determined in the test case; or - (iv) that the taxpayer or appellant requesting participation should not be allowed to do so. - (6) The stay of an objection or appeal terminates on the date of the- - (a) expiry of the 30 day period prescribed under subrule (5), if a taxpayer or appellant has delivered a notice under subrule (3) and the senior SARS official has not within the 30 day period withdrawn the decision under subrule (5)(a) or made an application under subrule (5)(c); - (b) delivery of the notice by the official that the decision has been withdrawn under subrule (5)(a); - (c) agreement between the taxpayer or appellant and the official that the stay of the objection or appeal is terminated; or - (d) dismissal by the tax court, or higher court dealing with an appeal against the judgment of the tax court, of an application by the official under subsection (5)(c). - (7) For the period during which an objection or appeal is stayed under section 106(6)(b) of the Act- - (a) a period prescribed under these rules (other than under this rule) in relation to the objection or appeal, does not apply; and - (b) if the staying of an objection or appeal terminates, a period prescribed under these rules is treated as if the period was extended by the same period that the suspension of the objection or appeal was in effect. - (8) Proceedings in an objection or appeal under these rules which have been instituted but not determined by the tax board, tax court or any other court of law are stayed with effect from delivery of the notice under subrule (1) until the stay of an objection or appeal is terminated under subrule (6). - (9) A test case designated under section 106(6) of the Act must be heard by the tax court. - (10) For purposes of a cost order by the tax court, or higher court dealing with an appeal against the judgment of the tax court, in a test case designated under section 106(6) of the Act, the appellants in the test case include: - (a) the appellant whose appeal was selected as the test case; and - (b) a taxpayer or appellant who participated in the test case.
+- (a) withdraw the decision to select the objection or appeal as test case or to stay the objection or appeal pending the outcome of a test case; - (b) agree that a taxpayer or appellant requesting participation may do so; or - (c) apply to the tax court under Part F for an order under rule 52.(6) The stay of an objection or appeal terminates on the date of the- - (a) expiry of the 30 day period prescribed under subrule (5), if a taxpayer or appellant has delivered a notice under subrule (3) and the senior SARS official has not within the 30 day period withdrawn the decision under subrule (5)(a) or made an application under subrule (5)(c); - (b) delivery of the notice by the official that the decision has been withdrawn under subrule (5)(a); - (c) agreement between the taxpayer or appellant and the official that the stay of the objection or appeal is terminated; or - (d) dismissal by the tax court, or higher court dealing with an appeal against the decision of the tax court under rule 52, of an application by the official under subrule (5)(c).

+(7) For the period during which an objection or appeal is stayed under section 106(6)(b)-

+- (a) a period prescribed under these rules (other than under this rule) in relation to the objection or appeal, does not apply; and - (b) if the staying of an objection or appeal terminates, a period prescribed under these rules is treated as if the period was extended by the same period that the suspension of the objection or appeal was in effect.

+(8) Proceedings in an objection or appeal under these rules which have been instituted but not determined by the tax board, tax court or any other court of law are stayed with effect from delivery of the notice under subrule (1) until the stay of an objection or appeal is terminated under subrule (6).

+(9) A test case designated under section 106(6) must be heard by the tax court constituted under section 118(5) and if not so directed, the tax court constituted under section 118(1).

+(10) For purposes of a cost order by the tax court, or higher court dealing with an appeal against the judgment of the tax court, in a test case designated under section 106(6), the appellants in the test case include:

+- (a) the appellant whose appeal was selected as the test case; and - (b) a taxpayer or appellant who participated in the test case.

-- (11) In the event that a tax court under section 130 of the Act, or a higher court dealing with an appeal against the judgment of the tax court in the test case, awards costs and- - (a) SARS is substantially successful in a test case, the appellants in the test case will be responsible for the legal costs of the appellant whose appeal was selected as the test case on the proportionate basis as may be determined by the tax court; or - (b) the appellants are substantially successful in a test case, SARS will be liable for the legal costs of the appellants.
+(11) In the event that a tax court under section 130, or a higher court dealing with an appeal against the judgment of the tax court in the test case, awards costs and-

+- (a) SARS is substantially successful in a test case, the appellants in the test case will be responsible for their legal costs on the proportionate basis as may be determined by the tax court; or - (b) the appellants are substantially successful in a test case, SARS will be liable for the legal costs of the appellants and the taxpayers whose objections or appeals were stayed on the proportionate basis as may be determined by the tax court.